 If you think that you or someone you know is being subjected to abuse on-line then visit our page What to do if you think someone is at risk of being abused for advice and details on whom to contact.

-Viruses are malicious computer programs that are hidden in emails which are activated when you open the email.
-Typically you are invited to open an attachment or download a file in the email, which causes the virus to infect your computer.
+Viruses are malicious computer programs that are hidden in posts or emails which are activated when you open a link on a message or email.
+Typically you are invited to open an attachment or download a file in the message or email, which causes the virus to infect your computer or internet device.
 Sometimes this is just to maliciously cause you problems, but sometimes it's to gain access to information on your computer which may lead to fraudulent activity.

 Emails from people you don't know